douglasmccormickjr/PyInstaller-Assistance-Tools--PAT/README.md

     source = resource_path("data\\some_archive.zip")

-(please note that the data/files/folders I'm bundling for my app are below the main executable/script that I'll be compiling...the "_MEIPASS" part in the function lets pyinstaller know that it's working as a compiled application)
+(please note that the data/files/folders I'm bundling for my app are below the main executable/script that I'll be compiling...the "_MEIPASS" part in the function lets pyinstaller know that it's working as a compiled application...Please use the function "resource_path" as my "pyi-fixspec.exe" will be looking for that phrase while parsing/correcting the python application)

 (2) Goto the directory containing the 2 batch files mentioned above and type in either:

    C:\MyComputer\Downloads\PAT> Create_Single_Executable_with_NO_CONSOLE.bat C:\Path\to\the\python\file.py
-(ouput exe file results in a GUI app when double clicked)
+(output exe file results in a GUI app when double clicked)

-or the other option...
+or the second option...

    C:\MyComputer\Downloads\PAT> Create_Single_Executable_with_CONSOLE.bat C:\Path\to\the\python\file.py
-(ouput exe file results in a WINDOWS CONSOLE app when double clicked -- expects commandline activity ONLY)
+(output exe file results in a WINDOWS CONSOLE app when double clicked -- expects commandline activity ONLY)

 (3) Your new single-file-executable is done!
-Check this location:
+Check for it in this location:

     C:\Original\Directory\ApplicationDistribution64bit\NameOfPythonFile\dist